runicscribe/worldbuilding-docs/dae-machina/culture/technology/artifacts.md

 #### Hollowheart Seed

-The most recently created cityseed.
+The newest cityseed, created in 1,500 BC .
 Unlike the other cityseeds, both 'jinn and 'midh were involved in its creation.
 As a consequence, it has some unique properties:
 - It must be placed in the heart of a crystal vein in order to start the shaping process, which will be used to form the heart of the city - A pillar of quartz crystal with an illumination enchantment that mimicts the day-night cycle.
 - Inscribes a variety of enchantments into the city as part of its creation process, notably the light pillar.
 The only enchantments created by the other cityseeds are for reinforcement.